This post may contain affiliate links.

 Price of a Marianske Lazne Spa Package

 This varies greatly depending on where you stay, what season and what package you choose.
-An easy way to spa in Marianske Lazne is to order a spa package through Danubius hotels.
-I’ll give you a sample of prices.
+The easiest way to spa in Marianske Lazne is to order a spa package through Danubius hotels.
 You’ll find it’s much cheaper than doing an inclusive week’s spa package back in North America.

-A Comprehensive Spa Stay at Nove Lazne in high season (a minimum of 7 nights needs to be booked) includes accommodations, full board, doctor’s consultation (yes, spa doctors are real doctors) and 24 spa treatments per week in a Double Superior Room is 165 Euros per person per night based on 2 people sharing.
-Low season 138 Euros pp.
+I did a Comprehensive Spa Stay.
+This included accommodations, full board, doctor’s consultation (yes, spa doctors are real doctors) and 24 spa treatments per week in a Double Superior Room.

 If you’re not ready for quite the full experience, a Relaxing Spa Holiday Package might be just the way to go.
-This includes accommodation and half board, plus two spa treatments a day, and a doctor’s consultation.
-Total cost for a one week package in High Season is 994 Euros per person based on 2 people sharing.
-Low Season 805 Euros pp.
+Packages like this include accommodation and half board, plus two spa treatments a day, and a doctor’s consultation.

 While spa vacations in the Czech Republic are more affordable than in many countries there are a few ways to save even further.

-- Stay more than 20 nights and save 5% – This may seem crazy long to you, but the best length for a spa cure is 3 weeks.
+- If you stay 3 weeks you’ll usually save.
+This may seem crazy long to you, but the best length for a spa cure is 3 weeks.

-- Opt for half board instead of full board.
+- Opt for half board (breakfast and dinner) instead of full board.

 - Stay at a 4-star instead of a 5-star and get similar privileges.
 I’ve also stayed at the Hotel Hvezda, which is connected to the complex of 5 interlinked spa hotels in Marianske Lazne.
 Modern inside, it’s got one of the most eye-catching facades of any hotel in town.
 The 5 linked hotels are: 4-star superior Hotel Hvezda, 5-star Nove Lazne, 4-star superior Centralni Lazne, 4-star superior Maria Spa and the 4-star superior Imperial.